 By Marika Sboros

-PURE investigators say that the guidelines are based mainly on research in Europe and North America.
-Their study, published in The Lancet, is the first to investigate dietary habits in low-, middle- and high-income population groups global.
+The study is also the first to investigate dietary habits in low-, middle- and high-income population groups global.
 Regions covered include the Middle East, Africa, China, North and South America, Europe and South Asia.

 Click here to read: Swiss Re: Dietary guidelines a ‘failed human experiment’

-The authors say that the guideline recommendation to restrict saturated fatty acids at below 10% of energy intake lacks evidence.
-It is largely based on “selective emphasis on some observational and clinical data”.
+The PURE authors, led by epidemiologist Dr Mashid Dehghan, say that the guidelines are based mainly on research in Europe and North America.
+They say that the guideline recommendation to restrict saturated fatty acids at below 10% of energy intake lacks evidence.
+It is also largely based on “selective emphasis on some observational and clinical data”.

 The current focus on low-fat diets “ignores the fact that most people’s diets in low- and middle-income countries are very high in carbohydrates (upwards of 65%)”.
-This seems to be linked to “worse health outcomes”.
+She also says that this seems to be linked to “worse health outcomes”.

-The best diets will include “a balance of carbohydrates and fats”, Dehghan says.
+Guidelines should, therefore, refocus on reducing carbohydrate intake where it is high and not on reducing fats, Dehghan says.
+She says that the best diets will include “a balance of carbohydrates and fats”.
 By that, she means approximately 50-55% carbohydrates and around 35% total fat, including saturated and unsaturated.

-Her PURE co-author Dr Andrew Mente is associate professor in McMasters University Department of Health Research Methods, Evidence, and Impact.
-Also in media press releases, he gives the finding from a related PURE study.
-It shows an association between a higher fruit, vegetable and legume consumption with lower mortality risk.
+PURE co-author Dr Andrew Mente is associate professor in McMasters University Department of Health Research Methods, Evidence, and Impact.
+In media press releases, he gives the finding from a related PURE study showing an association between a higher fruit, vegetable and legume consumption with lower mortality risk.

 Data show that people will derive maximum benefit from three to four servings of fruit, veg and legumes a day, Mente says.
 Higher servings achieve no added benefit.
-This makes the three-to-four recommendation is “more affordable” for poorer countries than the current recommended five servings.
+This makes the three-to-four recommendation “more affordable” for poorer countries compared to the current recommended five servings, he says.

-The data do not show an association between low-carbohydrate intake and health outcomes.
-However, the authors say this “does not provide support for very low carbohydrate diets – less than 50% energy”.
+The study data do not show an association between low-carbohydrate intake and adverse health outcomes.
+However, the authors say that this “does not provide support for very low carbohydrate diets – less than 50% energy”.

-In a linked comment in The Lancet, Dr Christopher Ramsden and Dr Anthony Domenichiello, from the US National Institute on Aging, describe the PURE study as “an impressive undertaking”.
-However, while it challenges the definition of a healthy diet, key questions remain, they say.
+In a linked comment in The Lancet, Dr Christopher Ramsden and Dr Anthony Domenichiello, from the US National Institute on Aging, describe the PURE study as “impressive” but say that key questions remain.

-So, will dietary guideline change anytime soon?
+So, will dietary guidelines change anytime soon?
 US specialist Dr Alice Lichtenstein thinks not.

-She says that “rarely are guidelines changed based on a single study”.
+She says that guidelines are rarely changed based on a single study.

 The basic message, whether from the 2015 DGA or AHA, is “to replace SFA (saturated fatty acid) with unsaturated fat, MUFA and PUFA (monounsaturated and polyunsaturated fatty acids)”, Lichtenstein says.